markknol/haxe-doc-stats/README.md

 > ### Are we documented yet?

 Display how much your Haxe project is documented.
 This generator uses Neko to generate a static page with stats about your Haxe project code documentation.
+The tool is created to get more information about the Haxe Standard Library API documentation, but can be used for any project.

 - Displays documentation amounts for types and its members (global and detailed per package)
 - Packages can be expanded to see what is undocumented